Feastio

 Unfortunately, his monumental stone house in the woods burned down before he could move in, despite its construction with volcanic rock meant to withstand wildfires.

-It's a short one-mile roundtrip walk through the woods to visit the ruins.
+To visit the ruins, you can take a short one-mile roundtrip walk through the woods.
 Along the way, you can see Jack London's grave and the new house they built, which is now a museum dedicated to the adventurous couple.
-Another of the hiking trails can take you to an ancient redwood tree.
+Another hiking trail leads to an ancient redwood tree.

 On our drive to Sonoma, Kel and I visited the Armstrong Redwoods State Natural Reserve, located about 52 miles northwest of the city (and outside of Sonoma Valley).
 Walking through redwood forests, wherever you can find them, is a must for nature lovers.
 And a side note: Korbel California Champagne offers complimentary tastings at their winery by the Russian River, near the entrance to Armstrong Redwoods Reserve.